sharma24harshit/Overstock.com-clone/README.md

 # excellent-noise-5475

 This is a group project to build "Home Decor" website.
-Four members equillay contributed in this project in the leadership of Harshit.
+Four members equally contributed in this project in the leadership of Harshit.
 I thanks all the contributors of the project who made great effort in completing this project on time.

 1.`Harshit sharma`